coybit/coybit.github.io/_posts/2019-05-04-api-design-in-search-of-confidence.md

 ---
 layout: post
-title:  "API Design: In Search of Confidence"
+title:  "api design: in search of confidence"
 categories:
 ---
 A given API to be well-designed has to fulfill many requirements and we can talk about these requirements for hours.
 But here I'm going to talk about one aspect of a well-thought and well-design API that I believe is really important: How confident we are in what we are doing?